miroi/open-collection/theoretical_chemistry/software/avogadro/avogadro2_buildups/wsl/readme_flatpak.rst

 flatpak install org.openchemistry.Avogadro2//beta

-error: The application org.openchemistry.Avogadro2/x86_64/beta requires the runtime org.kde.Platform/x86_64/6.8 which was not foun
+error: The application org.openchemistry.Avogadro2/x86_64/beta requires the runtime org.kde.Platform/x86_64/6.8 which was not found